 Before you submit your dissertation for your advisor’s and readers’ review, please ensure that your dissertation format meets the University’s guidelines for style and format .

 Visit the Graduate Board website to ensure that you are meeting the required dissertation submission deadlines.

-Submit a hard copy of your dissertation, the readers’ letter, and the names of the Dissertation Committee to Debbie at least three weeks before the dissertation defense date.
+Submit a hard copy of your dissertation, the readers’ letter, and the names of the Dissertation Committee to Belinda at least three weeks before the dissertation defense date.
 Refer to the Graduate Advising Manual for more information.

 Dissertations will be submitted only by electronic media.
 Hardbound books will not be printed on campus, but information will be provided on where dissertations can be printed and bound.
 The library’s Electronic Theses and Dissertations page is a great resource which details the whole new electronic submission process.
 Here is a checklist you should follow to submit your dissertation.

 If you have additional questions, email [email protected] for the fastest response.

 Upon approval, students will receive a confirmation email.
 You must submit a copy of the confirmation email you receive after submission (receipt), along with your Dissertation title, to Christine Kavanagh and copy Belinda Blinkoff.

 Graduate student salary can be continued for both international and domestic students through the conferral date of the semester or period in which the student completes his or her degree requirements.